orcasound/orcanode/README.md

 # Orcasound's orcastream

 This software contains audio tools and scripts for capturing, reformatting, transcoding and uploading audio for Orcasound.
 There is a base set of tools and a couple of specific projects, orcanode and orcamseed.
 Orcanode is streaming using Intel (amd64) or Raspberry Pi (arm32v7) platforms using a soundcard.
-While any soundcard should work the most common one in use is the pisound board on either a Raspberry Pi 3B+ or 4.
+While any soundcard should work, the most common one in use is the pisound board on either a Raspberry Pi 3B+ or 4.
 The other project orcamseed is for converting mseed format data to be streamed on Orcanode.
-This is mailing used for the [OOI](https://oceanobservatories.org/ "OOI") network.
-See the readme in each of those directories for more info.
+This is mainly used for the [OOI](https://oceanobservatories.org/ "OOI") network.
+See the README in each of those directories for more info.

 ## Background & motivation